Code-Institute-Submissions/hanselsbakery/README.md

 # Implementation

-## HTML
+ HTM

-- I have coded the HTML side of the project by starting from the home page.
+-I have coded the HTML side of the project by starting from the home page.
 The first section was the header once I was happy with that section I moved on to the next section.
 During implementation I took some decisions that I believed it would contribute to a better user experience.

 - **Modals**